HHI Calculator (Herfindahl-Hirschman Index Calculator)

 - What are the uses of the Herfindahl-Hirschman Index?

-If you like this calculator do not forget to try some of our other financial calculators, such as the economic value added calculator - a tool that measures a company's financial performance.
+If you like this calculator, do not forget to try some of our other financial calculators, such as the economic value added calculator, a tool that measures a company's financial performance, or the Sharpe ratio calculator, to learn more about the attractiveness of a risky investment.

 What is HHI Index (Herfindahl-Hirschman Index)?